PRODUCTS

 Dr. Lather has delivered lectures extensively both nationally and internationally, and has held several distinguished visiting lectureships.
 Her research explores (post)critical, feminist, and poststructural theories, with her recent work focusing on how the demand for scientifically-based research in education affects qualitative inquiry.
 She has served in visiting roles at institutions such as the University of British Columbia, Goteborg University, York University, and the Danish Pedagogy Institute, and in 1995 she undertook a sabbatical at the Humanities Research Institute at the University of California, Irvine, where she led a seminar on feminist research methodology.
 Her accolades include a 1989 Fulbright to New Zealand and induction as an AERA Fellow in 2009.

-Lather is a prominent and prolific scholar whose work has been influential in shaping the multiple fields, challenging conventional understandings of research and knowledge, and advocating for social justice and equity in education.
-This collection represents diverse group of scholars that build on these contributions and showcase the diverse ways.
+Lather is a prominent and prolific scholar whose work has been influential in shaping multiple fields, challenging conventional understandings of research and knowledge, and advocating for social justice and equity in education.
+This collection represents a diverse group of academics that builds on these contributions and showcase the diverse ways in which research improves teaching and learning.
 Contributors in this volume include scholars in educational theory, social science, research methodology, feminist social theory, and curriculum theorizing.

 Perfect for courses such as: Cultural Studies of Education; Qualitative Research Methodology; Contemporary Curriculum Theory; Advanced Qualitative Inquiry; Feminist Theory and Methodology; Education Policy Studies; Research In Education